Mahalaxmi Racecourse: 99-year lease debate

-The land on which the racetrack sits was leased to the Royal Western India Turf Club for 99 years, ending 31 May 2013.
+The land on which the racetrack sits was leased to the Royal Western India Turf Club for 99 years, ended in 31 May 2013.

 Some people feel the land should be converted into a public park.
 Others are sceptical about the park plan and feel it will become full of slums and encroachments.

 The state government favors leasing out the racecourse for another 30 years.

 It is currently leased for Rs 56 lakh/year.
 The new rates will be Rs 42 crore/year and increase every 5 years.